eggnaut/da-vinci/README.md

 ## Quick start:

 Obviously, the first step would be to download the source code from this repository.
-Then, follow these steps:2.
+Then, follow these steps:

 1. Copy the folder `engine` into your project folder.
 2. In your Python file, add the following line: